 When summer comes rolling around we often focus our fretting about the sun on our skin, and lather on that sunscreen to stay safe.
-However, we would all do well to remember to care for our hair as well.
+However, we would all do well to remember hair care as well.
 While you may wear a hat to avoid excessive exposure, your hair still sees some sun and can get a little drier from that summer weather.
 Even if you regularly condition when you wash your hair, you might still notice that it becomes more brittle and dry during certain times.
 Whenever you feel like you’re at your wit’s end with those dry split ends, it’s time to take hair care into your own hands.
+Thats a sign that you need to find some hair care in a hurry.
 Give your hair the great gift of a moisture mask or moisturizing spray.

 Hair moisturizers help out when your regular routine isn’t cutting it.
 They contain elements that address damage and infuse the hair with ingredients that moisturize and maintain those lovely locks.
 To keep your hair bouncy and beautiful, or straight and sleek, you need to remember to care for and condition it.
 That may mean seeking out some extra moments to moisturize.

-Several products are sitting right there next to shampoos on the shelves of your local supermarket and are available online.
-They each have varying degrees of success in dealing with hair dryness.
+Several products are sitting right there next to the shampoo on the shelves at the grocery store and are available online.
+You don’t have to search too hard to get hair products.
+However, every moisturizer for hair has varying degrees of success in dealing with dryness.
 If you are up for it, you may want to consider making a little mix yourself.
 You can DIY and fight the dry.
-Here are seven excellent recipes to peruse and choose from.
+Here are seven excellent recipe ideas to peruse and choose from.

 1. Go bananas for this moisturizing hair mask